 This was a perfect instance of reality falling short of great expectations.
 The waterfall was very ‘petite’ and a little unspectacular…Two small channels funneled water into a tiny pool that could accommodate no more than three people at a time.
 To say the least, it was a bit underwhelming for a waterfall-chaser like me.

 On the upside however, the falls are located in the middle of a lush garden full of beautiful flowers and precocious bright green lizards that will dart in and around you, and even crawl into your bag if you let them.
 While this stop didn’t provide the exhilarating experience we had hoped for, it was a nice place to take a break from all the driving, snap some pretty portraits and if ever I visit again, I’ll give strong consideration to having a little picnic there as well.

 The great thing about venturing to Wallilabou for the falls, was discovering the Pirates of the Caribbean Museum just a few minutes away!
 Several movies in the franchise were filmed in SVG and a big chunk of the set is preserved at this Museum.
 For “as much as you can afford” you can take a guided tour courtesy the groundskeeper.

 Don’t go expecting fancy showcases and elaborate props, but still go.
-Apart from the natural beautiful of this strip of coastline, the museum is actually a very cool place in a haphazard, quirky sort of way.
+Apart from the natural beauty of this strip of coastline, the museum is actually a very cool place in a haphazard, quirky sort of way.
 Pages from the script and images from some of the shoots are crudely fastened to boards mounted on the walls.
-Film reels and canisters rest of the floor in some semblance of a display.
+Film reels and canisters lay on the floor in some semblance of a display.
 The hangman’s noose still stands proudly in the courtyard.
 And you can even walk along the jetty Captain Jack Sparrow stepped onto just as his ship sank beneath the waves.